5 reasons controllers should delve into AI

 Closing a month in two days, predictable quarter results and earnings per share, predicted to two decimal points – these are the things every controller strives for.
 A tight budget, being in control, and an annual report with no mistakes, these are the hallmarks of a successful controller.
 But the real, serious controller work is not easy if you first have to manually connect dozens of Excel sheets or ERP systems, or make all kinds of conciliatory moves.

 Every financial expert knows that the controller function can be performed much better and faster using automated systems and specialized financial software (including (big) data analytics) running on a robust, mature data infrastructure.
-Continuous accounting is on the rise, embedding (automated) data processing, control and period closing tasks in the daily accounting activities, so that accurate information about financial performances is always available.
+Continuous accounting is on the rise, embedding (automated) data processing, control, and period closing tasks in daily accounting activities, so that accurate information about financial performances is always available.

 One algorithm can replace 100 reports